Amaka-tech/Video-Rental-Store-Database-Analysis/README.md

 # Video-Rental-Store-Database-Analysis
-An Analysis to optimise the performance of the DVD rental store through targeted marketing campaigns, operational improvements, customer loyalty programs, and effective inventory management.
+An Analysis to gain insights into a DVD rental store's operations and customer behaviour and to improve the performance of the store.

 ---
 *(Disclaimer: This is a fictitious company.
 The picture below is gotten from google)*